Tax depreciation myths debunked

 It’s not always that simple unfortunately.
-The base rule is that an item is deemed to have been depreciated even if a taxpayer neglects to claim a tax depreciation deduction in their tax return.
+The base rule is that a depreciable asset is deemed to have been depreciated even if a taxpayer neglects to claim a tax depreciation deduction in their tax return.
 This means the opening balance in the following year is the closing tax adjusted value of the asset as if tax depreciation had been claimed.
-In this case a taxpayer has the following options.

-- Finally, a taxpayer may decide not to claim the omitted depreciation and simply start to claim depreciation from the current year on the corrected adjusted tax book value.
+The other option is to not claim the omitted depreciation for past years and simply start to claim depreciation from the current year on the corrected adjusted tax book value.

 Which option is appropriate will depend on the quantum of omitted depreciation and any compliance costs involved.
-We acknowledge that some taxpayers may have adopted a pragmatic approach to dealing with issue historically but it is important to be aware of what the technically correct options are.
+Some taxpayers may have adopted a pragmatic approach to dealing with this issue historically but it is important to be aware of what the technically correct options are.

 Myth #5 – I should always claim depreciation